EdwarDDay/kotlin-server-scripts/README.md

 with `www-data` as service execution user and puts a configuration sample file.
 If you want to configure any of these settings or see the default values, execute `./install.sh --help` for more information.

+To fetch the release asset, the script needs either authorized access to the GitHub API - either via a GH PAT (`--token` option) or via the authenticated `gh` commandline tool - or needs the `jq` tool to parse the GitHub REST response.

 ### Nginx setup

 To execute server scripts, add something like the following configuration to you nginx.conf: